 Meyonna Cosey often sat on the sidelines in gym class.
 Many times, she skipped outings with her friends.
-The 14-year-old from Chicago said she frequently felt isolated and lonely because she didn’t know when or where an asthma attack would strike.
+As a teenager from Chicago she said she frequently felt isolated and lonely because she didn’t know when or where an asthma attack would strike.

 “The last time I had an asthma attack, I couldn't talk at all.
 I was gasping for air; it was just very, very scary,” Meyonna said.
 “I just want to get better.”

-Meyonna isn’t alone.
-She and her 7-year-old brother, Brandon, have experienced severe asthma for most of their lives, posing a challenge for their mother to know how to best protect them from sudden symptoms that often arise with little or no warning.
+Meyonna wasn’t alone.
+She and her younger brother, Brandon, had experienced severe asthma for most of their lives, posing a challenge for their mother to know how to best protect them from sudden symptoms that often arise with little or no warning.

 “Weather changes, climate changes, small triggers,” said McKayla Kline, their mother.
 “It can be tiresome as a parent.”